zerotier/docs/docs/faq-rules.md

 drop;
 ```

-This will only block traffic on the ZeroTier overlay network, not your phyiscal network.
+This will only block traffic on the ZeroTier overlay network, not your physical network.

 ### Remote Desktop Only {#rdp-only}